UAlaska-IT/database_application/README.md

 ### database_application::restore

-If a both a local database is configured and backups are configured, this recipe will restore the database from the latest snapshot.
+If a both local databases are configured and backups are configured, this recipe will restore databases from their latest snapshots.
 Otherwise does nothing.

 ## Attributes